english-blog/english-blog.github.io/_posts/2020-02-02-division-by-fraction.md

 > 4/(1/2) = 8

-(i.e.) If we split the number 4 into groups of halves, how many such groups can be created?.
+(i.e.) If we split the number 4 into groups of halves, how many such groups can be created?

-What is a group of half numbers?.
+What is a group of half numbers?
 Simple.
 Split a single number into two equal parts.
 Put one half in one group.

 | &#9634; &#9634; &#9634; &#9634; | divide by half (1/2) | &#9720; | &#9727; | &#9720; | &#9727; | &#9720; | &#9727; | &#9720; | &#9727; |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|